Guilty by a Ruby Necklace

 "Desmond, stop it!
 You're hurting her!"
 I chased them to the bottom of the landing, my voice breaking.
 "A divorce?
 Over a necklace?
 Just talk to me!"

-He paused on the second step, looking down at me.
+He paused, looking down at me.

 He pulled Maeve up the stairs and out of sight.